AdejokeOgunyinka/cinch-API/docs/misc.md

-## Library

-A `project/lib` folder has been created to hold reusable codes for common or generic operations within the project.
-Note that codes that goes in this folder should be very independent from business logics or Django codes

 ## Other Services

 For the other services namely `notification`, `payment` and `dspa`, the approach to take in ensuring replacability and maintainability will be discuss when implementations requires them.